oracle/oracle-db-appdev-monitoring/oracle-teq/README.md

 ## Solution overview

-The solution in this session is part of the Unified Observability strategy for Oracle Database but will focus only in Oracle TEQ Metrics handling the two following issues:
+The solution in this session is part of the Unified Observability strategy for Oracle Database but will focus only on Oracle TEQ Metrics handling the two following issues:

 - Gather the Oracle TEQ metrics and expose them through an HTTP endpoint using Prometheus standard using Oracle Observability Exporter.